Early Fetal Scan Conference

 Advanced Screening for Congenital Anomalies at 12-13 weeks

 On this first conference we will review huge spectrum of different anomalies detected at 11-13 weeks of pregnancy by Early Fetal Scan.
-In reality we will present much more than 100 anomalies/syndromes.
+In reality much more than 100 anomalies/syndromes will be presented.
 Every fetal anomaly will be demonstrated on high quality videos and will be discussed with special attention to clinical importance and management.
 In relevant cases 3D volumes will be also reviewed.